karrirasinmaki/blackpepperswing-www/pages/courses.md

 Read the description of each track and levels down below.

+**Join during the season?**

+Yes, that's possible.
+You only pay for the remaining of the classes.

+Just register online, or contact us with any questions.

+**Prices**

+Full 18-week course - 359€
+Sparced 10-class package - 220€
+Try out 4 weeks - 88€
+Single class - 23€

+-15% discount for unemployed, students, and low-income-households
+-25% for the second course at the same time

+**Missed classes and free re-take policy**

+Miissed a class?
+You can make it up by visiting any other group suitable for you freely.
+Just tell the teachers which group you are coming from.
+Prepare to lead/follow as needed, in case of many visitor.
+To stick to your preferred role, agree on the visit beforehand.

+Re-take beginners' class free of charge as many times as you want.
+We guarantee everyone learns to dance with, and our free re-take -policy backs it up.
+Free re-take -policy is applied to all weekly courses.

+Dance Pass 720€ for the season
+Includes all the classes + extra benefits

 ### Tracks

 We currenlty have 4 main dance styles, tracks, to choose from.
 Each complimenting and enriching each other.
 Start with any of these and expand to master 2-3 while you progress.
 Level descriptions are listed after these tracks.

+Courses start January 12th.
+Exception Balboa courses which start February 5th.

 <div class="article-media small-left">
   <h4></h4>